Mojuko/NGroups/README.md

 4. Visual representation of Layers.
 5. Mirror support.

+## Compute update
+Unassigned loop (factor == 0) normal will not be overridden If you need override, assign to empty vector layer

 ## Angle counts in counterclockwise direction around Z axis

 ### How to use?